 passed over for the Heisman in 2009, was only offered a chance to play running back at Stanford.
 The University of Southern California wanted to convert him to a fullback or linebacker [One of a kind: Toby Gerhart succeeds at a position white players don't play at as much anymore

 , December 11, 2009] But whereas other schools can rely on stereotypes and steer physically talented morons towards jock-friendly majors

 , Stanford can’t afford to discriminate against the few talented and also intelligent

 The result: In a six-year span, two white running backs at one school have nearly won most prestigious individual award in all sports.
 Another non-black running back at Stanford during this period, Tyler Gaffney

 , also met with some success, rushing for 1700 yards, 22 touchdowns, and being named a second-team All American and making the NFL.

 And all this when you could count on two hands the number of white running backs who have started at other major colleges during this time span, or for that matter, the last 30 years.

-Paul Kersey[Email him] is the author of the blog SBPDL, and has published the books SBPDL Year One, Hollywood in Blackface and Escape From Detroit, Opiate of America: College Football in Black and White and Second City Confidential: The Black Experience in Chicagoland.
+The real story isn’t that two white running backs from the same school have finished in the top three balloting for the Heisman Trophy in six years.
+It’s that when white running backs are liberated from discrimination at just one school, they dominate.Paul Kersey[Email him] is the author of the blog SBPDL, and has published the books SBPDL Year One, Hollywood in Blackface and Escape From Detroit, Opiate of America: College Football in Black and White and Second City Confidential: The Black Experience in Chicagoland.
 His latest book is The Tragic City: Birmingham 1963-2013.